reevoo/reevoomark-php-api/README.md

 ## Tracking

-If you display the reviews in a tabbed display, or otherwise require visitors to your site to click an element before seeing the embedded reviews, add the following onclick attribute to track the clickthroughs.
+If you display the reviews in a tabbed display, or require visitors to your site to click an element before seeing the embedded reviews, add the following onclick attribute to track the clickthroughs.

 ``` html
   onclick="ReevooMark.track_click_through(‘<SKU>’)”